-Icon classes are conducted through Victorian school terms and seats are limited.
+Icon classes are conducted on TUESDAYS through Victorian school terms and places are limited.

 Location 493 Riversdale Road, Camberwell Junction, 3124.

 If you miss a class or the whole term, you can make up one session only.
-The fee is non refundable.
+The fee is paid in advance and is non refundable.

 Private classes can be arranged at $70 an hour or $120 for 2 hours.

 What you need....No prior experience needed

 Powder pigment kits are provided on request, necessary to keep you in line with the rest of the class but are unnecessary...

 A few soft round brushes are needed( size 2-6) a liner (size 1) and flat brushes (size 4 and 10).
 If you are not sure, don't buy brushes until after the first session.
 We have plenty of brushes and materials to share!

 Gessoed boards at $30 each can be provided on request placed at least 2 weeks prior class starts.
 Don't worry about buying materials related to the class as there will be plenty to share in the class including 23 Karat Gold Leaf until you feel comfortable with the technique to buy your own materials.